 There it sits, right in the middle of a grocery store parking lot.
 The Southern live oak is one of the most emblematic trees of the South.
 I suspect that only the magnolia surpasses these expansive titans for evoking the ecology of Dixie, particularly in a place like Mississippi—nicknamed the Magnolia State.
-But the magnolia is the name for a genus, a broader classification than the specific Quercus virginiana of the Southern live oak—not surprisingly, the magnolia family of trees covers a much broader geographic region.
+But the magnolia is the name for a genus—not surprisingly, the magnolia family of trees covers a much broader geographic region.
 (By the same token, the live oak characterizes a broader Quercus genus as well; the Quercus virginiana, or Southern live oak, is the specie of focus here.)
 The Southern live oak generally thrives in exclusively the coastal Southeast, making it most characteristic of the Deep South, whereas magnolias can endure as far north as Philadelphia.
 It is common practice—almost a cliché—for artists/filmmakers/photographers to show American “Southern-ness” through a silhouette of a grove of Southern live oak trees, with Spanish moss draped lazily across the horizontally inclined branches.
 Not surprisingly, Southerners by and large revere these trees, in part for their tremendous canopy, their idiosyncratic evergreen characteristics (they are never without leaves), and their ability to withstand hurricane-force winds.
 The streets of New Orleans, Savannah, and (prior to Hurricane Ike) Galveston all derive the majority of their canopy from these trees.
 One of the most prominent old plantation homes in Louisiana is the beloved Oak Alley, featured in many movies, as well as this blog quite some time ago.

 So, if these trees are so pervasive, what makes this one so special?
 As is clear from the photos, it is in what is otherwise a pretty unremarkable parking lot to what seems to be a run-of-the-mill southern grocery store chain.

-If the photos have not made it obvious already, this particular Southern live oak is big.
+Winn-Dixie, to be exact.
+If the photos have not made it obvious already, this particular Southern live oak in the Winn-Dixie is big.
 Huge.

 Though I didn’t take any measurements, I really didn’t need to in order to assert that it’s bigger than most if not all of the Southern live oaks in New Orleans neighborhoods.
 Thus, it’s safe to assume that, by virtue of its greater size, it’s also older than the 150 year old plantings that line St. Charles Avenue in the Big Easy.
 In fact, I would venture to guess that this tree is comparable in size to the Southern live oaks in Oak Alley Plantation, which, in turn, were planted over three hundred years ago.
 Carrying this deduction a step further, I suspect that this tree is of a similar age, which would date it a good 180 years prior to the incorporation of the City of Gulfport in 1898.

 And, as gutsy as it may be for me to assert this, this Southern live oak may even pre-date the Winn-Dixie!
 Most of the development around this part of Gulfport, based on the appearance of the homes, comes from the 1960s through the 1980s, a era when automobile-oriented design and parking lot provision were often at their most generous.
 Relatively few subdivisions that originate from this time have sidewalks, particularly if they were platted outside of an incorporated area.
-Developers of commercial plazas focused little on aesthetics or preservation of green space; the biggest amenity of a strip mall was its abundance of free, plainly visible parking.
+Developers of commercial plazas (like the one where this Winn-Dixie is the anchor) focused little on aesthetics or preservation of green space; the biggest amenity of a strip mall was its abundance of free, plainly visible parking.

 Yet shifting consumer tastes have elicited a gentle irony: many of these 40-year-old strip malls are now struggling with high vacancy levels, having been replaced by lifestyle centers and other retail typologies that emphasize aesthetics in general—and greenery in particular—much more than in the past.
 In most municipalities, the inclusion of some form of landscaping is mandated for parking lots over a certain minimum size.
 The US Green Building Council’s Version 3 of LEED (Leadership in Energy and Environmental Design) for New Construction and Major Renovations provides multiple incentives for developers to “break up” an expansive sheet of pavement through trees and landscaping, partly to facilitate stormwater management by reducing impervious surfaces, but also to help minimize the urban heat island effect, largely induced by pavements and other aggregate materials that retain heat.
 Both of these negative characteristics of conventional parking lots can pose a huge burden and source of discomfort in a hot and rainy climate, such as southern Mississippi in the summer.